-Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with lung cancer.
-This novel technology focuses beams of ultrasonic energy precisely and accurately on targets in the body without damaging surrounding normal tissue.
-Where the beams converge, the ultrasound produces a variety of therapeutic effects that could potentially enable lung cancer to be treated without incisions or radiation.
+Focused ultrasound is an early-stage, non-invasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with both primary and metastatic lung tumors.
+This novel technology focuses beams of ultrasonic energy precisely and accurately on targets in the body with minimal damage to surrounding normal tissue.
+Where the beams converge, the ultrasound produces a variety of therapeutic effects that could potentially enable lung tumors to be treated without incisions or radiation.

-Some challenges in using focused ultrasound to treat lung cancer include the movement of the lungs with respiration, the air spaces in the lungs which disrupt the energy deposition and the limitations based on rib coverage of the target.
-Efforts are underway to address all of these concerns, including the use of one lung filling (OLF), where the patient is ventilated using the non-cancerous lung, and the lung with cancer is filled with saline prior to treatment.
+Challenges in using focused ultrasound to treat lung tumors have been identified.
+The main obstacles include the movement of the lungs with respiration, the air spaces in the lungs which can disrupt the energy deposition of the ultrasound beams and limitations based on rib coverage of the target.
+Efforts are underway to address all of these concerns, including the use of one lung filling (OLF), where the patient is ventilated with the non-treatment lung, and the lung to be treated is filled with saline prior to attempting focused ultrasound therapy.

-A recent, isolated case was reported in a scientific meeting where a metastatic cancer located in the anterior portion of the lung was treated with focused ultrasound.
-This treatment did not require OLF.
+A recent, isolated case was reported at a scientific meeting in which a metastatic tumor located in the anterior portion of the lung was treated with ultrasound-guided focused ultrasound.
 See the discussion of this case >

-- Focused ultrasound is non-invasive and therefore has reduced risk for infection and blood clots, and potential for shorter recovery times.
+- Focused ultrasound is non-invasive and therefore has a reduced risk of infection and blood clots, and potential for shorter recovery times.

 - Precise targeting minimizes damage to non-targeted healthy tissue.

 - There is no risk of radiation-induced fibrosis, which enables multiple repeat treatments if necessary.